-The next SPR Record Sale is still several months away, but we know that spring and summer are often the best time to sort through boxes in the garage and do some downsizing.
+The next SPR Record Sale is still a couple of months away, but we know that around the holidays is a great time to sort through boxes in the garage and do some downsizing.
 We appreciate you thinking of us with your gently used recording and video items!
-We will still have our big donation day in
+We will still have our big donation day in February as well.

 How & What to Give to the KPBX Recordings & Videos Sale: